rhosocial/rhosocial.com/docs/Development/Add-Sub-Domain.md

 ## Add new directory

 In the project root directory, create a new 'my.rhosocial.com' folder.
-Then in the folder, you need to create the following folder:
+Then in the folder, you need to create the following folders:

     /assets               Asset Bundles.
     /config               Configuration.